TPS Group: Operations

-Based in Moscow, TPS Group Holding currently holds two companies: TPS Avia and TPS Real Estate.
+Based in Moscow, TPS Group Holding holds two companies: TPS Avia and TPS Real Estate.

 TPS Avia

-TPS Avia was founded in 2012 with 65,22% of TPS Avia share capital belonging to TPS Group Holding.
+TPS Avia was founded in 2012, with 65,22% of TPS Avia's share capital belonging to TPS Group Holding.

-In 2013, TPS Avia won a competitive tender to develop Sheremetyevo International Airport’s northern area by calling for construction of a new terminal B, two underground tunnels connecting the northern and southern areas of the airport, new technology for cargo handling, and improved aircraft fueling facilities.
+In 2013, TPS Avia won a competitive tender to develop Sheremetyevo International Airport’s northern area by calling for constructing a new terminal B, two underground tunnels connecting the airport's northern and southern areas, new cargo handling technology, and improved aircraft fueling facilities.

 TPS Avia self-funded nearly US$800 million of the project as Sheremetyevo International Airport became the largest airport in Russia, serving more than 49 million passengers in 2019.

 Sheremetyevo International Airport now employs more than 12,000 people and serves leading Russian and international airlines, including Aeroflot, Air France KLM, Delta, Alitalia, China Airlines, flydubai and Atlas Global.
 Sheremetyevo International Airport generated around US$937 million in revenues in 2018.

 TPS Real Estate

 OJSC TPS Real Estate (ТПС Недвижимость) ("TPS RE") is a Russian real estate management company based in Moscow.

 TPS RE manages two shopping centers in Moscow located in Kutuzovsky Prospekt and Khoroshevskoye Shosse with a total area of more than 250,000 square meters.

-In October of 2016, Aleksandr Ponomarenko stated that TPS Group intended to double its shopping centers in Moscow from two to four with the planned shopping centers having a combined area of 300,000 square meters.
+In October 2016, Aleksandr Ponomarenko stated that TPS Group intended to double its shopping centers in Moscow from two to four, with the planned shopping centers having a combined area of 300,000 square meters.

 TPS Real Estate has more than 700,000 square meters of real estate under management in Moscow, Krasnodar, Sochi and Novosibirsk.
 It was founded in 2004 by the trust acting in the interests of family members of both Alexander Ponomarenko and Alexander Scorobogatko with the trust holding 66.6% of the shares and Rotenberg the remaining 33.3%.
 Rotenberg sold his interest in TPS Real Estate to his son Igor in 2014.
 In 2015, TPS RE saw a revenue of 11.1 billion rubles ($181,818,000 USD).

 In June 2018, TPS Real Estate was in negotiations to sell its Ocean Plaza shopping center in Kyiv, Ukraine to Dragon Capital Group.
 The shopping center is estimated to be valued between $270–$315 million, which is approximately the same as when it was built.